 FAQs

-How big do Mini Bernedoodles get?
+How Long Do Mini Bernedoodles Live?

-Are Mini Bernedoodles hypoallergenic?
+Are Mini Bernedoodles Easy To Train?